 How Fast Do You Digest Whey Protein?

 Whey is a byproduct formed during the making of cheese.
 Once thought of as a waste product, whey is today recognized as one of the highest quality sources of protein on the planet.
-In fact, it features the highest biological value, or BV, of any protein, meaning it is digested and absorbed more efficiently than other proteins.
+In fact, it features the highest biological value of any protein, meaning it is digested and absorbed more efficiently than other proteins.
 Check with your doctor before trying whey protein supplements.

 Types

 You'll find two main types of whey protein at any fitness store.
-Whey protein concentrate, or WPC, is the more affordable option, although it does not contain as high a protein concentration compared as the other type of whey supplement, whey protein isolate, or WPI.
+Whey protein concentrate is the more affordable option, although it does not contain as high a protein concentration as compared with the other type of whey supplement, whey protein isolate.
 WPI formulas are processed further than WPC formulas to remove most of the fat and lactose.
 This yields a higher concentration of protein and increased rate of absorption once consumed.
 Both types are considered fast-absorbing proteins, although WPI is a purer and better-absorbed form of whey protein.

 Digestion